 - Text match relevancy, including title, features, and product description

 - Availability and in-stock history

 - Product images

-Title, features, and description optimization for the keywords your potential customers are more likely to search is essential, but so is an impeccable seller history.
+Title, features, and description optimization for the keywords your potential customers are more likely to search for is essential, but so is an impeccable seller history.

 The first step towards ranking on the first Amazon search page, however, is providing relevant and complete information for your product.

 To optimize keywords and search terms, you must first understand what you need to optimize for.

 There are essentially three things you should aim for, relevance, visibility, and conversions.